Salary commensurate with experience and qualifications

 Education and Experience:

-- A Bachelor’s degree is required.
+A bachelor’s degree is required.
 A Master’s degree is preferred.
-Student Affairs, Higher Education, or related field is preferred.
+A degree in Recreation, Kinesiology or a related field is preferred.

-- A minimum of three years’ experience working full-time in higher education and advising fraternities or sororities is required.
+A minimum of three years of experience is required.

 Knowledge, Skills and Abilities: